About me/ my work

 I have strong community networks and am the Research Lead for a Manchester-based human rights charity (RAPAR); Research/ Evaluation Lead for a national anti-poverty partnership (GRIPP); and co-founder of the national Status Now 4 All Network (SNN).

-Recognising that the Covid-19 pandemic would have devastating impacts on the groups most marginalised in British and Irish society, RAPAR founded the Status Now 4 All Network (SNN) in March 2020 to call upon the British and Irish States to act immediately so that all undocumented, destitute and migrant people in the legal process in both the UK and Ireland are granted (indefinite leave to remain).
-I continue to work actively with SNN on its core campaign call and am the commissioned Facilitator for its new LEAP (Lived Experience Advocacy Project) funded by the Paul Hamlyn Foundation.
+Recognising that the Covid-19 pandemic would have devastating impacts on the groups most marginalised in British and Irish society, RAPAR founded the Status Now 4 All Network (SNN) in March 2020 to call upon the British and Irish States to act immediately so that all undocumented, destitute and migrant people in the legal process in both the UK and Ireland are granted status (indefinite leave to remain).
+I continue to work actively with SNN on its core campaign call and am the commissioned Facilitator for its new LEAP (Lived Experience Advocacy Project) funded by Civic Power Fund.

 GRIPP (Growing Rights Instead of Poverty Partnership) comprises several organisations and networks (Amnesty UK, Just Fair, ATD Fourth World, Poverty Truth Commission, Thrive Teeside, The Bevan Foundation, and RAPAR) working together to end poverty across the nations and regions of the UK.
 I am the I am the Research/ Evaluation Lead for GRIPP.